ANXIETY DISORDER AND DISABILITY BENEFITS

 - UTAH FREE AND LOW COST HEALTH CLINICS

-If you have severe anxiety, you should see a psychiatrist.
-A psychiatrist is a doctor who specializes in treating mental health conditions.
-A psychiatrist can prescribe medications to treat your anxiety.
+If you have severe anxiety, then you should see a psychiatrist who is an expert in treating mental health.
+They can give you medications to treat your anxiety.
 A psychologist is another kind of doctor.
-They can diagnose anxiety and provide weekly or monthly counseling.
+They can provide weekly or monthly therapy.

-- Perform a psychological evaluation.
-This kind of evaluation is done by asking you many questions about your anxiety.
+- Perform a psychological exam.
+This kind of test is done by asking you many questions about your anxiety.
 The doctor will also ask about your thoughts and behaviors.
-Also, the doctor will probably ask you about your life and if there have been any recent stresses or significant changes.
-The doctor will also ask how your anxiety is impacting your life.
+Also, the doctor will probably ask you about your life and if there have been any recent changes.
+The doctor will also ask how anxiety effects your life.

-- Determine if your symptoms are included in the DSM-5.
+- Determine if your symptoms are in the DSM-5.
 Many doctors use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose anxiety.
-The DSM-5 is a book that is published by the American Psychiatric Association.
-The definitions of mental health conditions are written down in the DSM-5.
-Sometimes, those definitions change over the years.
-However, this is the diagnostic criteria that most doctors use.
+The DSM-5 is written by the American Psychiatric Association and contains the various forms of mental health conditions.
+Even when certain symptoms or understanding of a mental illness changes, most doctors use the DSM-5.

 COUNSELING

-Counseling, or psychotherapy, means talking to a therapist about your anxiety.
+Counseling means talking to a counselor about your anxiety.
 Hopefully, working with a counselor will give you skills to deal with panic attacks.
-Also, talking is helpful in reducing anxiety symptoms.
-Sometimes, people find that the combination of talk therapy and a low dose of medication, helps them overcome the debilitating symptoms of anxiety.
+Also, talking can help reduce anxiety symptoms.
+Sometimes, people find that the combination of talk therapy and a low dose of medication, helps the severe symptoms of anxiety.

 Another type of therapy that treats anxiety is Cognitive Behavioral Therapy (CBT).
-CBT is known to be effective for treating anxiety disorders.
+CBT is known to be effective for treating anxiety.
 CBT focuses on teaching you specific skills to improve your anxiety symptoms.
 Also, it helps you face the events or triggers that cause your anxiety.

 PRESCRIPTION MEDICATIONS

-- Antidepressants, sometimes used for Depression, can also be used to treat anxiety disorders.
+- Antidepressants can also be used to treat anxiety.

-- In some circumstances, your doctor may prescribe medications, such as sedatives.
-These are also called beta blockers.
+- In some cases, your doctor may give you medications.
 These medications offer short term relief of anxiety symptoms and are not intended to be taken for a long time.

-While there are many types of anxiety disorders and symptoms, the SSA has a specific definition for anxiety.
-The SSA defines anxiety disorder under Listed Impairment 12.06.
+While there are many types of anxiety conditions, the SSA has a specific rules to win benefits for anxiety.
+The SSA defines anxiety under Listing 12.06.
 If you have anxiety, then your medical records will document your symptoms.
 SSA requires you to have all of following symptoms to meet listing 12.06.
 The elements of the listing are found below.
-If you need more information about how to prove the Part B criteria, then read here.
+Read about how to prove the Part B rules to the SSA.
+Additionally, learn how to meet the Part C criteria.

 LISTING 12.06 FOR ANXIETY

-12.06 Anxiety and obsessive-compulsive disorders satisfied by A and B, or A and C:
+12.06 Anxiety and obsessive-compulsive disorders with Parts A and B, or Parts A and C:

-- Medical documentation of the requirements of paragraph 1, 2, or 3:
+- Medical records of the requirements of paragraph 1, 2, or 3:

-- Anxiety disorder, characterized by three or more of the following;
+- Anxiety disorder, with three or more of the following;

 - Panic attacks followed by a persistent concern or worry about additional panic attacks or their consequences; or